mui-neuro/swi-cnn/README.md

 Although not ideal, some parameters are hard coded and must be changed directly in the code.
 This includes, among others, the number of folds for cross-validation, the number of epochs, the batch size, the initial learning rate, and the step decay for training.
 This behavior will be improved in subsequent iterations of the code.

 ## Citations

+Please cite the following papers if you end up using the code or models in this repository:

+SWI-CNN:
+* Beliveau, V., Nørgaard, M., Birkl, C., Seppi, K., & Scherfler, C. (2021).
+Automated segmentation of deep brain nuclei using convolutional neural networks and susceptibility weighted imaging, Human Brain Mapping, Vol. 42, No. 15, pp. 4809-4822. https://doi.org/10.1002/hbm.25604

 3D Unet:
 * Çiçek, Ö., Abdulkadir, A., Lienkamp, S. S., Brox, T., & Ronneberger, O. (2016).
 3D U-Net: Learning Dense Volumetric Segmentation from Sparse Annotation.
-In Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics) (pp. 424–432). https://doi.org/10.1007/978-3-319-46723-8_49
+In Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics) 424–432. https://doi.org/10.1007/978-3-319-46723-8_49

 V-Net:
 * Milletari, F., Navab, N., & Ahmadi, S.-A. (2016).
 V-Net: Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation.
 2016 Fourth International Conference on 3D Vision (3DV), 565–571. https://doi.org/10.1109/3DV.2016.79